In Depth Baby Product Reviews Led by a Pediatrician

 • Quality Tests (10% weighting)

-Boosters are put through more than 24 individual tests to rank and score their performance compared to the competition.
+Boosters are subjected to more than 24 individual tests to rank and score their performance relative to the competition.
 The most critical booster metric is crash testing analysis, which is 35% of the overall product score.
-This metric's overall result is derived from the crash test results from the crash test dummy's head (HIC) and chest (G) sensor data.
-Our reviews also utilize research and observations from various testers to compare each seat's performance.
-The second most important metric is ease of use, as many crash-related injuries are a result of a seat not being used as intended or outlined by the manufacturer.
+This metric's overall result is derived from the crash test results, specifically the head injury criterion (HIC) and chest sensor data (G).
+Our reviews also incorporate research and observations from various testers to compare the performance of each seat.
+The second most important metric is ease of use, as many crash-related injuries result from a seat not being used as intended or as outlined by the manufacturer.

 booster seat - our testing includes assessing every component and feature of the...